12.5

 Q: Can you show on the visor where the cracks were?

+A: Those parts have been removed, this is why I cannot show the crack locations.
 (Upon instructions of Börje Stenström the hinge remains had been removed for metallographic investigations and mechanical testing already in January, that is why the crack locations could not be demonstrated.)

 Q: Could you indicate on these sketches where the cracks were?